 Ray never wanted to be in politics.
 He knew that many people entered politics with good intentions but were then corrupted by a corrupted system.
 Living in Virginia, a state with a diverse political spectrum, Ray had friends on both sides of the aisle.
 While most of the cities in Virginia leaned Democrat, the counties tended to be Republican.

 After the 2016 election, the division in America became more prominent.
 Ray looked for a way he could enact unity and trust between the people of the community and of the country again by breaking down barriers between political parties and ethnic groups.

 Today, Ray is teaching people how to implement principles or rules into their everyday life, family, and community.
 His simple and easy teaching style has not only appealed to his church congregation but also his local listeners and readers.

 Ray has a radio broadcast on local station 1240 AM.
 He also teaches a weekly class to those in the community.
-His website, LibertyJusticeHQ, provides articles, applications, and teaching on how you can play your role in shaping America’s future.
+His website provides articles, applications, and teaching on how you can play your role in shaping America’s future.

 We’re always sharing new information!
-If you’d like to stay connected with Liberty Justice HQ, here are the platforms where you can follow us:
+If you’d like to stay connected, here are the platforms where you can follow us: